University of Innsbruck

 • Culture: Diversity & Identity

-Within the framework of these overarching topics, students of the respective Aurora universities should be equipped with the necessary professional competencies, but above all also with the "skillset & mindset" that enables them to tackle our major global challenges in the sense of the SDGs.
-This can be achieved both within the respective universities, but especially through alliance-wide (educational) activities.
+Within the framework of these overarching topics, the students of the respective Aurora universities are to be equipped with the necessary professional competences, but above all with the "skillset & mindset" that will enable them to tackle the major global challenges in the sense of the SDGs.
+This can be achieved both within the respective universities, but especially through alliance-wide (teaching) activities.

 Aurora's networking and alliance activities are of interest to all members of the university.
 The Aurora Alliance focuses in particular on students and the promotion of mobility, but these issues are widely interconnected with a wider range of activities.
-In this respect, students, scientists and general staff are equally affected.
+In this respect, students, academics and administrative staff are equally affected.

 The Aurora Alliance and its members offer academics a platform and institutionalized network for exchange, peer-learning and the (further) development of new teaching and learning formats and projects.
 Interested colleagues are supported in finding the right contacts at Aurora Universities for their projects and – where possible – also in the implementation of their ideas and visions.